PullRequestTimeout/gooey-startpage/README.md

     -   ~Add SVG input field~
     -   Add remove link function to trash can icon as well, it's currently not functional despite having a click animation.

+-   Empty field check for new link input.
 -   Create extension icons and add to /icons directory
 -   Learn how to version after release.
 -   Finalise manifest.json, and submit to Mozilla for signing.